32 Easy Ways to A Happy And Successful Life

 This isn't just a matter of being comfortable, really: The peace and confidence that comes from approving yourself are vital to cultivating the inner freedom you need to set your own goals and achieve them.

-Not approving of yourself, is often the biggest goal you have to overcome in order to achieve personal growth.
-There are plenty of people who have all of the ideas and all of the tools they need but feel held back BY THEMSELVES.
+Not approving of yourself, is often the biggest goal you must overcome in order to achieve personal growth.
+There are plenty of people who have all the ideas and all of the tools they need but feel held back BY THEMSELVES.

 If you're in this situation yourself, your problem is that you're bouncing off barriers to your success in your own mind.
 You have mental blocks that tell you, you don't deserve to achieve or improve.